jeffpascal/Architect-Roadmap/Reactive-Architecture.md

 - Elasticity provides responsiveness, despite increases (or decreases) in load
 - Implies zero contention and no central bottlenecks
-- Predictive auto scalind techniques can be used to support elasticity
+- Predictive auto scaling techniques can be used to support elasticity
 - Scaling up provides responsiveness during peak, while scalind down improves cost effectiveness

 If we have elasticity we can implement techniques to increase load or decrease it as needed